 @propertylater without breaking existing code that accesses the attribute with dot notation. - The getter must come first: Decorate the first method with

-_name). - Validation runs in the setter: Because
+_name) to avoid infinite recursion. - Validation runs in the setter, including during construction: Because

-self.attr = valuein__init__triggers the setter, validation logic protects the attribute from the moment of construction. - Read-only attributes omit the setter: A property with only a getter raises
+self.attr = valuein__init__triggers the setter, validation logic protects the attribute from the moment the object is created. - Read-only attributes omit the setter: A property with only a getter raises

-AttributeErroron assignment, creating an immutable public interface. - Computed properties have no backing attribute: They calculate their value from other attributes on every access.
+AttributeErroron assignment.
+It still creates a data descriptor internally, so the property cannot be shadowed by an instance attribute of the same name. - Computed properties have no backing attribute: They calculate their value from other attributes on every access.
 Use

 Frequently Asked Questions